Jonas1312/knowledge-base/base/science-tech-maths/machine-learning/metrics/metrics.md

 The AP is the area under the precision-recall curve.

-In object detection, the mAP is the mean of the average precision (AP) accross all classes.
+In object detection, the mAP is the mean of the average precision (AP) across all classes.

 ## MCC